LiveChat2021/LiveChat/README.md

 ### 3.5 RQ4: Interactive Pattern

 ## 4. Conclusion
 In this paper, we have presented a first large-scale study to gain an empirical understanding of OSS developers' live chat.
 Based on 1,402,894 utterances taken from eight popular communities on Gitter, we explore the temporal communication profiles of developers, the social networks and their properties towards the community, the taxonomy of discussion topics, and the interaction patterns in live chat.
 Our study reveals a number of interesting findings and implications including:  (1) There are three social patterns in the OSS community of live chat: polaris network, constellation network, and galaxy network.
 Constellation networks are the most, followed by polaris networks, galaxy networks are the least; (2) Developers are more likely to chat in workdays than weekends, especially in Wednesday and Thursday; (3) Developers are more active from UTC 9 to 10, 13 to 14, and 18 to 21, corresponding to Central European working time and American working time.
 The low-active time slice for chatting is Central European and American night; (4) Nearly 1/3 dialogs are about API usage.
 Developers discuss more about errors, unwanted behaviors and do-not-work, than reliability issues, performance issues, and test/build failures; (5) There are six interaction patterns identified in live chat: exploring solution, clarifying answer, clarifying question, direct/discussed answer, self-answered monologue, and unanswered monologue; and (6) We provide guidelines for developers in live chat, highlight advanced features for online communication platform vendors, and provoke insightful future research questions for OSS researchers.
-In future, we plan to investigate how well can we automatically classify the dialogs into different topics, as well as attempt to construct knowledge bases according to already answered questions and their corresponding solutions from live chat.
+In future, we plan to investigate how well can we automatically classify the dialogs into different topics, as well as attempt to construct knowledge bases according to already answered questions and their corresponding solutions from live chat.<br>
 We hope that the findings and insights that we have uncovered will help drive future research into a more in-depth understanding of OSS development collaboration and a better utilization and mining of knowledge embedded in massive chat history.
 To facilitate replications or other types of future work, we provide the utterance data and disentangled dialogs used in this study online: https://github.com/LiveChat2021/LiveChat.